Nintendo announce multiple Mario games in 35th Anniversary Direct

 The Super Mario Bros.
 35th Anniversary Direct outlined the company’s plans for Mario up until March 2021, with several announcements and long-rumoured games confirmed:

-- Super Mario 3D World: The classic Wii U game is getting the remaster treatment as well, alongside a brand new expansion titled Bowser’s Fury, and will release on February 12, 2021.
-Little it known about the Bowser’s Fury expansion, however, Nintendo has said it will reveal more details closer to its release.
+- Super Mario 3D World – The classic Wii U game is getting the remaster treatment as well, alongside a brand new expansion titled Bowser’s Fury, and will release on February 12, 2021.
+Little is known about the Bowser’s Fury expansion, however, Nintendo has said it will reveal more details closer to its release.

 It’s unclear why multiple games are only available until March 31, 2021.
 However, it has been reported that a new enhanced Nintendo Switch model is due to arrive around the same time, suggesting a correlation between the two.